honmanyau/machine-learning-practice/javascript/iris-dataset/README.md

 ### Usage

-The dataframe utility provies a function, `createDataframe`, for creating a dataframe object:
+The dataframe utility provides a function, `createDataframe`, for creating a dataframe object:

 ```javascript
 import { createDataframe } from './utils/dataframe';